A faster and more precise way to square a gantry

 The basic idea

 That process works but, in measuring the diagonals, you have all the information you need to know how much to change the homing sensor targets by.
 And, modern motion controllers allow you to enter that value directly.
 In grblHAL, this is called a dual axis offset.
-Even if your motion controller software doesn't support that you can still use this method, see below.
-The reason for this comes from the Pythagorean Theorem.
+Even if your motion controller software doesn't support that, you can still use this method, see below.
+The reasoning for this comes from the Pythagorean Theorem.
 When your gantry is not square and you try to cut a square what you get is a parallelogram.
 The diagonals will be of different lengths.

-The dotted line shows what you told the machine to cut, the blue shaded area is the actual cut and d is the distance you have to move the homing sensor target to get a true square.
+The dotted line shows what you told the machine to cut, the blue shaded area is the actual cut and d is the distance you have to move the the gantry to get a true square.
 By using the Pythagorean Theorem, we can determine d.
 The amount of squaring error is exaggerated in the above figure.
 The amount will typically be fairly small.

 The actual dual axis offset value needs to be scaled by the size of your machine - specifically scaled by the ratio of the width between your homing sensors and the size of your test block (h).
+See the diagram below.
+We will use the distance between the homing sensors divided by h to scale the value of d.
+You will need to carefully measure that distance in order to properly calculate the value you enter as the dual axis offset.

 Note: the diagrams are set up for a moving gantry on the Y rails.
 You will need to adjust if your gantry moves on the X or other rails.